satellytes/satellytes.com/data/blog-posts/how-to-do-a-blog-post.md

 2. Do stuff
 3. Commit

+## Images

+You can add images to your markdown:

 ![Fancy font that shows 'A 25-step program for becoming a great designer'](https://res.cloudinary.com/satellytes/image/upload/v1592570224/satellytes-website/example-picture_crftva.png)

+*Important note:* The image needs to be hosted on Cloudinary within the Satellytes account!

-## Level 2 Heading
+## Code

-You can also add code with syntax highlighting.
+You can add code with syntax highlighting.
 Simply add the language after the first three backticks of a codeblock for example `` ```js``

 ```js
 const test = 1;